BitsOfAByte/HoldMyKeys/README.md

 keyHolder.save({key: "my-key", value: "This is a value for a key"});

 // Get the value of a key
-keyHolder.read("my-key"); // "This is a value for a key"
+keyHolder.read("my-key")?.value; // "This is a value for a key"

 // Remove a key from the KeyHolder keyHolder.remove("my-key");